variantstudios/wisdomwaysacupuncture.com/pages/conditions-treated/index.md

 For more details on each area of specialty, please scroll over the “Conditions Treated” tabs above to find your condition.

-The issues I work on often involve multi-system problems — commonly related to hormonal imbalances and/or stress and overwork/fatigue.
+The issues I work on often involve multi-system problems — commonly related to hormonal imbalances, recovery from major illness, and/or stress and overwork/fatigue.
 While not always complex, they can usually be quite a puzzle and I love cracking the code!

 By cracking the code we’ve discovered the underlying connection between all your symptoms, and that’s how several different symptoms can be treated all at once.